ehsanshahrabi/project4-us-immigration/README.md

 ## Data Sources, Data Delivery, and ETL Process:

-The dataset used in this notebook, Ehsan's Portion/immigration_Data_and_data_delivery_ETL.ipynb, encompasses immigration data from 2005 to 2019.
+The dataset used in this notebook, immigration_Data_and_data_delivery_ETL.ipynb, encompasses immigration data from 2005 to 2019.
 This data includes records of region and country of birth of immigrants, and the total number of permanent residents for each year.

 The data is delivered in Excel file format with each file corresponding to a single year.
-The data files are stored in a directory named Resources (in Ehsan's Portion)
+The data files are stored in a directory named Resources

 #### The ETL (Extract, Transform, Load) process for the data consists of the following steps: